tinymce/tinymce-docs/migration-from-4x.md

 ### Settings

 In TinyMCE 5.0, some configurations have been removed because they are no longer necessary or an improved solution has been introduced.
-All inline style configurations have been removed in TinyMCE 5.0 in favour of modern CSS.
+All inline style configurations have been removed in TinyMCE 5.0 in favor of modern CSS.
 This affects all TinyMCE 4 Ui component configurations.

 #### Added Settings